carolynponce/Bb-DBQueryRepository/README.md

 # Bb-DBQueryRepository
-Repositor of queries for Blackboard database administrators.
+Repository of queries for Blackboard database administrators.